-Dye-Based Art Supply Color Charts: Liquid Watercolor, Fountain Pen Ink, Alcohol Inks, Copic Markers, Dylusions, Tim Holtz Sprays
+Dye-Based Art Supplies.
+What is Dye?
+How is dye different from pigment?
+Liquid Watercolor, Fountain Pen Ink, Alcohol Inks, Copic Markers, Dylusions, Tim Holtz Sprays

 What is dye?
 How is it different than pigment?

-Dye is known for being vibrant, fugitive, with very thin particles.
-It can be suspended in water, such as for using as a vat-dye for clothing.
-You can often tell the difference between a dye and a pigment by how it behaves in water.
+Dye is often fluid (no chunky particles), vibrant and fades quickly under UV exposure (window sunlight tests cause dyes to disappear within several months).
+It can be suspended in water, such as for using as a vat-dye for clothing (like the extract from indigo plant leaves).
+You can often tell the difference between a dye or a pigment by how it behaves in water.
 Most dyes will remain suspended (mixed, ready-to-use, as in a blue bottle of ink), while pigment such as the unaltered finely-ground mineral rock in watercolor paints will sink (creating sediment needing to be shaken or stirred).

 This is further confused by the common artist comment "look at how highly pigmented this is" when talking about an intense/high chroma colorant such as liquid watercolor, markers, dye sprays and other inks.
-The word "pigment" is used incorrectly in regard to dye quite frequently, more often being used to imply color load/saturation.
+The word "pigment" is used in a misleading way in regard to dye quite frequently, more often being used to simply imply color load/saturation.

 Most permanent markers (meaning waterproof like Sharpies) suspend dyes in alcohol.
 The tiny particles of dye do not clog the felt-tip of markers, like larger particle pigments would.
 One of the most common dye based products in the anime and illustration world is Copic markers.
 This is a good example of a high-price "artist-quality" product that is well made, from intense dye colors... but will fade with any light exposure.
 Some colors will even fade in indoor lighting within weeks.
 It's common for art and craft supplies to be called "artist-quality" because they have made a coloring supply that achieves beautiful color payoff.
 This should not be confused with meaning lightfast, as even the most professional quality watercolors from companies like Daniel Smith and Schmincke, will offer neon opera pink and other colors that fade.

 Determining the quality of an art material is not based on lightfastness (though sometimes I wish it was), but rather how well it performs it's purpose based on the biased manufacturer discretion.
 Because there's no law against calling anything "artist quality", try not to allow products to mislead you with the statement.
 Dye products are not usually sold with any ingredient information and do not follow ASTM standards.
-Some will mention archival or non-toxic, and all should be considered suitable for climate stable indoor low-light projects only.
+Some will mention terms like "archival", "acid-free" or "non-toxic" only meaning they might not fade from chemical instability, PH level or reasons other than UV (unlikely to change in a scrapbook/photo album away from light).
+All should be considered suitable for climate stable indoor low-light projects only.

-BV10 Rhodamine B fluorescent dye is commonly used in watercolor paints to create "neon pink", "opera" or "opera rose" colors.
+Rhodamine fluorescent dye is commonly used in watercolor paints to create "neon pink", "opera" or "opera rose" colors.
 This organic material is toxic and has been banned from use as a food or cosmetic colorant.
-Like all fluorone dyes, it is fugitive, fading away in a matter of weeks with even minor UV exposure such as from a nearby window.
+Like all fluorone dyes, it is fugitive, showing signs of fading in matter of weeks.
+Sometimes fully disappearing after even minor UV exposure such as from a nearby window.
 It is soluble in water or alcohol, and requires a substrate particle to be "laked" onto.
 It is frequently mixed with PR122, but not always disclosed as an ingredient.
 Unfortunately several big companies have labeled their paint tube pigment ingredient as PR122 without noting the dye additive.
 This implies that you are buying a very vivid, but lightfast, pigment which later fades because of this hidden dye ingredient.

 Other dye based products that are violet in hue, but may be made up of multiple dye mixes: